Collabro: Jamie Alexander Lambert

 Jamie Lambert (born 19 June 1990), was brought up in Washington, Tyne and Wear and studied at Dame Allan's School, Newcastle.
 At the time of Collabro's BGT audition, he was working part-time in the finance department of Barts Health NHS Trust in London.
 He previously worked at the South Tyneside NHS Foundation Trust of which his mother, Lorraine Lambert, is the chief executive.
 Lambert has performed solo at a number of events including mayoral charity events, the South Tyneside Summer Festival, and Cancer Connections in South Shields.
 He has also won regional talent competitions Open Zone Idol and Talent on the Tyne.
 He came out in the press as gay.

 Matt Paul Pagan

 Matthew "Matt" Pagan is from Carlisle, in Cumbria, and was working as a kitchen salesman at the time of Collabro's BGT audition.

 Thomas Jamie Redgrave

 Thomas J. Redgrave (born Thomas Leak on 28 August 1989 in Grimsby) is from Saltfleetby.
 He chose his stage surname from a theatre poster.
-He studied at Monks' Dyke Tennyson College.
+He studied at Monks' Dyke Tennyson College and King Edward VI Grammar School.
 He performed in St James' Choir for seven years and was also part of the Louth Playgoers Group.
 At the time of Collabro's BGT audition, he was working in a Japanese restaurant.
 Thomas became an ambassador for The IBS Network, the UK charity working to support people living with irritable bowel syndrome, in March 2017.